 Do not cause obstructions when you park.
 Parking in this way near intersections, for example, causes traffic jams.
 Not only does it reduce fuel efficiency for other vehicles, it also causes accidents.
-When there are no obstructions to the flow of traffic, average speed is improved and reductions in fuel filters are represented. reductions in fuel efficiency are prevented.
+When there are no obstructions to the flow of traffic, average speed is improved and reductive in fuel of ficiency are reproduced. reductions in fuel efficiency are prevented.